Zazcallabah/TwinStick/README.md

 POC for a shoot-em-up that uses the mouse for position input instead of the much more common direction input.

-Use either WSAD or XC[space] to control the ship.
+Use XC to rotate, space to fire, mouse to move.

 ----
 ideas:
-have the control scheme be upgradable. weave a minimal narrative. have some different weapons.
+* have the control scheme be upgradable.
+* weave a minimal narrative.
+* have some different weapons.

 start out with the mouse-oriented navigation, and some graphics.
 Then script sequence where the player takes a hit.
 Then downgrade to original asteroid (damage to screen and controls subsystems) and have the player buy component upgrades to return to the original state.